About the Joint Office

 The Joint Office provides support and expertise to a multitude of stakeholders and programs that seek to deploy a network of:

-The Joint Office will support the buildout of a nationwide network of electric vehicle chargers, zero-emission fueling infrastructure, and zero-emission transit and school buses by aligning resources and expertise to achieve this strategic goal through unifying guidance, technical assistance, and analysis for the following programs:
+The Joint Office will support the buildout of electric vehicle chargers, alternative fuel infrastructure, and alternative fuel transit and school buses by aligning resources and expertise to achieve this strategic goal through unifying guidance, technical assistance, and analysis for the following programs:

-• National Electric Vehicle Infrastructure Formula Program: This DOT program provides $5 billion for states to build a national EV charging network with stations spaced no more than 50 miles apart and within one mile of the interstate exit or highway.
+- National Electric Vehicle Infrastructure Formula Program: This DOT program provides funding for states to build out EV charging infrastructure and establish an interconnected network to facilitate data collection and reliability.

-• Charging and Fueling Infrastructure Discretionary Grant Program: This program provides $2.5 billion in grant funds to strategically deploy publicly accessible EV charging and alternative fueling infrastructure in communities where people live and work.
+- Charging and Fueling Infrastructure Discretionary Grant Program: This program provides funding to strategically deploy public EV charging and hydrogen, propane, and natural gas refueling infrastructure.

 Key Joint Office stakeholders include: